-We can’t make things where we used to
+How growing cities are making it hard for makers

 Makerspaces and hackerspaces enable and in some cases teach people to weld, use CNC machines and laser cutters, and create robots or other motorized larger machines.
 They may also enable small business owners who need access to equipment or workshop space but cannot afford to buy or rent it.
 These spaces foster community building, as well, allowing people to share ideas and to cooperate with others on projects—with much more tool and space access than in their homes.

 Amid rising rents, however, long-term sustainability for community makerspaces can prove difficult.
 TechShop, which launched in 2006 and spread to 10 makerspaces across the country, offered workspace, classes, and access to industrial machinery for its members.
 Unfortunately, the business was impossible to sustain without outside subsidies, as CEO Dan Woods said in 2017 when the company filed for bankruptcy.
 That left thousands of artists, tinkerers, and other inventors —some of whom depended upon making and selling their projects for their livelihoods—scrambling for other places to make.

 Makerspaces have closed in Philadelphia, too, citing similar reasons as Woods mentioned.
 In the Bay Area, hackerspace Noisebridge is facing an expiring lease and is seeking to raise nearly $4 million dollars to rent or purchase a building in the area, giving them a new urban home they can control—or at least a chance at survival.

 Victoria Fierce, a Noisebridge member and housing organizer, told the San Francisco Examiner last month that renewing the lease would be “prohibitively more expensive” and that the collective’s growing membership also necessitates more room.
 The only major criteria for a new space is that it is located in San Francisco and close to public transportation.
 “This is a place where hackers from all over the world get off the plane at SFO and they show up at our door at 3 a.m.,” she told the paper.
 “We want to keep encouraging that and stick around.”